yetmorecode/proline-resource-editor/doc/format.md

 ![Alt text](palette.png?raw=true "Palette")

-Below is an decompiled and mostly annotated excerpt from the code used for loading palettes from resource files:
+Below is an decompiled and annotated excerpt from the code used for loading palettes from resource files:

 ![Alt text](palette_code.png?raw=true "Palette Loading Code")